Mensu/eden-submission-output-polisher/README.md

 - [``mgsweet``](https://github.com/mgsweet/Eden-Answer-Improvement) who inspired me to have a try by myself

+# New
+- fix a bug where contents after [Time limit ...] will be wrongly deleted
+- more complicated filenames on Ubuntu and Mac are supported

+We would appreciate it if you find a **filename that cannot be properly recognized** by the program and willing to [report to us](mailto:yxshw55@qq.com)!

 # Main Features
 Make submission output generated on eden more convenient to read and utilize!

 - get rid of "|"s in test input
-- add line numbers for you
+- add line numbers for random tests

 Note: Only txt files encoded in utf-8 are accepted.
-WARNING: The original file will be overwritten.
+WARNING: The original file will be OVERWRITTEN.
 It is wise to backup in advance.
-Filenames containing special characters are deprecated.

 ![before vs after comparison](http://7xrahq.com1.z0.glb.clouddn.com/output-polisher-before-after-comparison.png)